 Our collection represents a wide array of academic subjects, with strong sections on geography, history and philosophy.
 However, we also have many theological, grammatical, linguistic, astronomical, scientific and medical works.

-A small amount of our collection is catalogued online in the English Short Title Catalogue and in the Oxford libraries catalogue SOLO.
-At the moment we are creating a basic electronic version of our printed catalogue.
-This will allow us to manage and research the collection more effectively in preparation for creating out full level online records with copy specific notes.
-A detailed online catalogue of our material would permit researchers from across the world to discover what we hold.
+An increasing amount of our collection is catalogued online in the English Short Title Catalogue (ESTC) and in the Oxford libraries catalogue SOLO.
+At the moment we are adding detailed records with copy specific notes for our collection to the SOLO catalogue.
+This will allow us to manage and research the collection more effectively, and permit researchers from across the world to discover what we hold.

 Find out more